marianschmidt/msSPChelpR/README.md

 ```
 ## How to use the package

 An introductory vignette on the workflow of the package can be found [here](https://marianschmidt.github.io/msSPChelpR/articles/introduction.html).
+See `vignette("introduction")`.